 Talent Hubs will deliver engagement sessions for players with cerebral palsy, deaf players and partially sighted players.
 Sessions will enable continued talent identification/confirmation opportunities and will impact younger players than previously engaged in Regional Talent Centres (7-11 and 12-16 cohorts).
 Hubs will be used as a 'check point' for these players and will have robust processes to link players to appropriate mainstream clubs or impairment specific clubs.
 It is envisaged that the number of Hubs will increase annually and will be hosted by a range of organisations including CFAs, English Football League Trusts and Premier League Foundations and Trusts.
-These organisations will be supported by The FA to develop comprehensive action plans focusing on recruitment strategies for disabled players and sighted goalkeepers, training and development opportunities and effective marketing and communications activity.
+These organisations will be supported by The FA to develop comprehensive action plans focusing on recruitment strategies for disabled players and sighted goalkeepers, training and development opportunities for staff, futsal placements for players, educational and apprenticeship opportunities and effective marketing and communications activity.